quicwg/wg-materials/ietf102/minutes.md

 ### looping

-clients accept mult retry packets... no way to distinguish different retries
+clients accept multiple retry packets... no way to distinguish different retries

 proposed fix: non-terminal server MUST provide a dew CID

 ### spoofing

-attacker can spoof a retry if they can see the Intial
+attacker can spoof a retry if they can see the Initial

 attacker can also alter the CID

-MitM can provide a Retry with its choice of CID and strip the toke from the subsequent Intial
+MitM can provide a Retry with its choice of CID and strip the toke from the subsequent Initial

 Jana: are we saying that a server has to (something)?